• 1 Player

 • Moving a piece in one column may also cause movement in the linked column – creating cascading effects across the board.

-• Players must adapt to shifting link rules that change how columns interact.
+• The player must adapt to shifting link rules that change how columns interact.

 Design Principles:

-• Indirect Control: Players can only move one piece, but chain reactions make each decision multi-layered.
+• Indirect Control: The player can only move one piece, but chain reactions make each decision multi-layered.

 • Ever-Shifting Logic: With column connections added each round, the puzzle evolves turn by turn.